Multi-partite entanglement monotones: PSEM s from polynomial invariants

-\begin{proposition} If a $\psi$-graph $\CZ$ admits a reflecting cut then $ \CZ$ is positive. \end{proposition} \begin{proof} Consider the two graphs obtained after the reflecting cut.
-Restoring the cut edges on each of them separately but not joining them gives us a pair of open graphs that represents tensors $|\CT\rangle$ and $|\bar \CT\rangle$ that are complex conjugates of each other.
-The original $\psi$-graph $\CZ$ is obtained by connecting these indices appropriately.
-This gives the presentation of $\CZ$ as the squared norm of $|\CT\rangle$.
-Hence $\CZ$ is positive. \end{proof}
+\begin{remark} If a $\psi$-graph $\CZ$ admits a reflecting cut then $ \CZ$ is positive. \end{remark} This can be seen as follows.
+Consider the two graphs obtained after the reflecting cut.
+Restoring the cut edges on each of them separately but not joining them gives us a pair of open graphs that represents tensors $|\CT_1\rangle$ and $| \CT_2\rangle$ that are complex conjugates of each other i.e. $| \CT_2\rangle=| {\bar \CT}_1\rangle$.
+The original $\psi$-graph $\CZ$ is obtained by connecting the indices that are images of each other.
+This gives the presentation of $\CZ$ as the squared norm of $|\CT_1\rangle$.
+Hence $\CZ$ is positive.

-If we ignore the vertex parity, a reflecting cut gives an automorphism of the graph that squares to identity.
-The $\psi$-graph in figure \ref{example} admits a reflecting cut.
-It is shown in figure \ref{example-cut}.